-- 1. With respect to empty cyanide containers, are procedures in place and implemented to: - a) Prevent empty cyanide containers from being used for any purpose other than holding cyanide?
+- 1. There must be procedures in place and implemented to: - a) Prevent empty cyanide containers from being used for any purpose other than holding cyanide. - b) Rinse empty cyanide drums, plastic bags and liners with water three times and add the rinse water to the Cyanidation process or otherwise dispose of it in an environmentally sound manner. - c) Crush empty cyanide drums prior to disposal in a landfill and burn empty wooden crates in an environmentally sound manner. - d) Clean any cyanide residue from the outside of cyanide containers that are returned to the vendor and securely close them for shipment.

-- b) Rinse empty cyanide drums, plastic bags and liners with water three times and add the rinse water to the Cyanidation process or otherwise dispose of it in an environmentally sound manner? - c) Crush empty cyanide drums prior to disposal in a landfill and burn or otherwise dispose of empty wooden crates in an environmentally sound manner? - d) Clean any cyanide residue from the outside of cyanide containers that are returned to the vendor and securely close them for shipment? - 2.
-Has the operation developed and implemented plans or procedures to prevent exposures and releases during cyanide unloading and mixing activities such as: - a) Operation of all valves and couplings for unloading liquid cyanide and mixing solid or liquid cyanide; - b) Handling cyanide containers without rupturing or puncturing; - c) Limiting the height of stacking of cyanide containers; - d) Timely clean up of any spills of cyanide during mixing; - e) Providing for safe unloading of liquid cyanide and manual mixing of solid cyanide by requiring appropriate personal protective equipment and having a second individual observe from a safe area, or remote observation by video?
+- 2. The operation has to develop and implement plans or procedures to prevent exposure and releases during cyanide unloading and mixing activities; including but not limited to: - a) Operation of all valves and couplings for unloading liquid cyanide and mixing solid or liquid cyanide; - b) Handling cyanide containers without rupturing or puncturing; - c) Limiting the height of stacking of cyanide containers; - d) Timely cleanup of any spills of cyanide during mixing; - e) Providing for safe unloading of liquid cyanide and manual mixing of solid cyanide by requiring appropriate personal protective equipment and having a second individual observe from a safe area, or remote observation by video.